NATIONAL DISABILITY CARD: A Lifeline for Families with Autistic Children

 - 5 min read

-The National Disability Card provides disabled individuals and parent carers with a way of communicating their need for help and support, and offers great discounts too.
+The National Disability Card offers a way for disabled individuals and parent carers to communicate their need for help and support.

-The card can be used by people with visible or hidden disabilities and is accepted as proof of disability at locations throughout the UK, and sometimes abroad.
-It also offers cardholders discounts at selected retailers for online shopping as well as discounted e-gift cards.
+This card is accepted as proof of disability at various locations throughout the UK and even sometimes abroad.
+It’s not just about access; it also offers discounts at selected retailers for online shopping and discounted e-gift cards.

-I really like this organisation and think it has a great ethos, with inclusivity at its heart - 50% of their workers identify as disabled.
-Their mission is not so different from ours here at Travelling with Sunflowers: "...to ensure that disabled people have the opportunities to fulfil their potential and realise their aspirations."
+I truly appreciate this organisation.
+Their ethos revolves around inclusivity, with 50% of their workers identifying as disabled.
+Their mission aligns closely with ours at Travelling with Sunflowers: to ensure that disabled people can fulfil their potential and realise their aspirations.

-The best thing for our family has been the ability to access free adult carer tickets at attractions without having to carry around personal information such as DLA letters etc. Below you will find a breakdown of where we used the card and how much we saved in the first six months.
+The most significant advantage for our family has been the ability to access free adult carer tickets at attractions.
+We no longer need to carry around personal information like DLA letters.
+Below, I’ll share where we used the card and how much we saved in just six months.

-We have shown the National Disability Card at a number of venues which has allowed us to access fast track entry queues, or to avoid queueing altogether.
-Having the card to hand also helps back up why we / our son is wearing the hidden disability sunflower lanyard.
+We’ve shown the National Disability Card at various venues, allowing us to access fast track entry queues or skip the lines entirely.
+Having the card handy also supports our son’s use of the hidden disability sunflower lanyard.

-This sunflower lanyard is another powerful tool for autistic families to get support for our children when accessing services and leisure spaces / venues.
-If you have not heard of the sunflower lanyard - read more here and find out why should definitely get a free sunflower lanyard for your family this year.
+This sunflower lanyard is another essential tool for autistic families.
+It helps us gain support for our children when accessing services and leisure spaces.
+If you haven’t heard of the sunflower lanyard, read our article to find out why you should definitely get a free sunflower lanyard for your family this year.

-At many organisations the National Disability Card is accepted as proof of eligibility for concessions and discounts and this has certainly been our experience.
+At many organisations, the National Disability Card serves as proof of eligibility for concessions and discounts.
+We’ve experienced this firsthand.

-In the first 6 months of having having the National Disability Card we showed it at the ticket office at the following attractions and received either discounted entry for our child and free carer entry for an accompanying adult, or free entry for our child / family:
+In the first six months of having the National Disability Card, we showed it at the ticket office at several attractions and received either discounted entry for our child or free carer entry for an accompanying adult.
+Here’s a breakdown of our savings:

 In England:

-The American Museum in Bath - blog post (£17 saved)
+The American Museum in Bath - £17 saved

-In Italy we received free family entry for all the family at:
+In Italy, we enjoyed free family entry for all at:

-I applied for the National Disability Card using their online application portal, it was a relatively straightforward process.
+I applied for the National Disability Card through their online application portal.
+The process was straightforward.

-During the application I was asked to provide evidence of my child's disability.
-They defined disability as a substantial (more than minor) impairment that has had a negative effect on your child's ability to do normal daily activities for more than 12 months.
+During the application, I needed to provide evidence of my child's disability.
+They define disability as a substantial impairment that negatively affects your child's ability to perform normal daily activities for over 12 months.

 Back of your child's Blue Badge